PolinaTsushko/to-do-list/README.md

 **About**

-View the optimal layout depending on media query
+* View the optimal layout depending on media query
-Add new todos to the list (support localStorage)
+* Add new todos to the list (with localStorage)
-Mark todos as complete (support localStorage)
+* Mark todos as complete (with localStorage)
-Edit todos
-Delete todos from the list
+* Delete todos from the list
-Drag and drop to reorder items on the list
+* Drag and drop to reorder items on the list

 ## Installation